NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 In line with [NCSC guidance](https://www.ncsc.gov.uk/collection/developers-collection/principles/protect-your-code-repository) it is important to secure your code repository.

 This guide describes our minimum set of requirements to secure & configure our Github repositories.
 This minimum set should be implemented alongside other relevant guidance which contribute to [security](security.md) as a whole.
-These are discussed in more detail as part of the [Quality Checks](../quality-checks.md).
+Please also see [Quality Checks](../quality-checks.md).

 ## Access controls